naughtyspirit/awesome-android-apps/README.md

-# awesome-android-apps
+# Awesome Android Apps
-A curated list of awesome Android apps with great UI and UX
+A curated list of awesome useful Android apps with great UI and UX.
+Including cool open source apps.
+Find the best new apps, every day!

 ## Tools